MaOrange/learnGit/readme.txt

 changes to see how to merge without fast skip

-Bug scentence: The sun goes around the earth
+Bug scentence: The earth goes around the sun.

-Work: 3.1415926 2.71
+Work: 3.1415926 2.71  otherwork lafjlajflasdjflsjadg std::cout<<"Hello World!!!"<<endl;